Updated: 23 Apr 2025, 11:23+02:00

 click.echo('Database has been initialized.')

-• os.makedirs() creates a folder at location current_app.instance_path, usually called 📁instance/.
+creates a folder at locationcurrent_app.instance_path

-• Next, we execute the SQL statement from 📄drop_tables.sql to ensure we will always initialize an empty database.
+.- Next, we execute the SQL statement from

-• Finally, we let the user know via a terminal message that the Database has been initialized.
+to create the tables of our data model. - Finally, we let the user know via a terminal message that the

-We need to initialize the database with init-db just once, not every time we start the application.
+just once, not every time we start the application.

-To make 📄db.py useful for our application, 📄app.py needs to be extended a bit:
+needs to be extended a bit:

 import os